How to Fix a Blown Fuse?

 Blowing a fuse or tripping a circuit breaker is quite a common issue if you like to do the cooking and cleaning while blasting music in the background.
-Fixing a tripped circuit breaker or a blown fuse is not rocket science.
+This is why you should learn how to fix a blown fuse.
+Fixing a blown circuit breaker or a blown fuse is not rocket science.
 All you need is a step-by-step guide to help you through the process.

 Now that you know what makes a fuse blow or circuit breaker to trip, respond to the initial cause first.
 Unplug few of the electric appliances in the room or the rooms that have lost power.
 If you added a new appliance to the room a little while before the power went off, be sure to unplug that first.
 It is very likely that the last one is the problem maker.